Green-Software-Foundation/hack/sponsoring.md

 # Carbon Hack 2024
 ## Sponsor Guide

 In 2024, Carbon Hack is about how we measure the environmental impact of software.
-From Monday, February 26 - Friday, March 15, 2024, developers and engineers will compete to showcase their best application of IF in measuring software to reduce the ecological footprint of software.
+In Spring 2024, developers and engineers will compete to showcase their best application of IF in measuring software to reduce the ecological footprint of software.
 Our **sponsors** are key to the success of Carbon Hack 2024.

 In sponsoring Carbon Hack 2024, your company acknowledges the increasing environmental impact of software and reinforces its commitment to software sustainability.